kizniche/Mycodo/3.5/README.md

 Use the following commands and type 'all' when prompted to create databases

-`sudo /var/www/mycodo/setup-databases.py -i`
+`sudo /var/www/mycodo/setup-database.py -i`

 Follow the prompts to create an admin password, optionally create another user, and enable/disable guest access.

 ### Daemon

-To initialize GPIO pins at startup, open crontab with `sudo crontab -e` and add the following lines, then save with `Ctrl+e`
+To initialize GPIO pins at startup, open crontab with `sudo crontab -e` and add the following lines, then save with `Ctrl+x`

 `@reboot /usr/bin/python /var/www/mycodo/cgi-bin/GPIO-initialize.py &`